fengbjlab/victor/README.md

 ### How to compile

 1. Install the required libraries listed below.
 In Mac, install to /opt/local/; in Linux, install to ~/local/.
-If you like to install other locations, modify the makefile accordingly.
+If you like to install to other locations, modify the makefile accordingly.

 * bzip2(1.0.6)		http://bzip.org
 * zlib(1.2.8)		http://zlib.net